 The divorce process is notoriously slow.
 Some states purposefully insist that couples wait for a period of time before their divorces can become finalized.
 But even without intentional delays in place, it takes time for the legal steps of the divorce process to unfold and resolve.

 The lengthy nature of the divorce process may be particularly unnerving for spouses whose financial future remains unstable until spousal support orders are formally issued.
 Not knowing how much one may owe or receive can be frustrating when trying to make ends meet in a newly single household.
 Thankfully, a mechanism exists that may help spouses struggling with this particular reality.
 Temporary spousal support, also known as alimony pendente lite, may serve as a means to adjust to spousal support obligations and to remain financially aware throughout the remainder of the divorce finalization process.
 It is not automatically granted and must be formally requested by one of the divorcing spouses before it will be approved.
 As a result, if you have questions about this process, it is a good idea to schedule a consultation with a Lake Forest, Illinois alimony lawyer.
-The legal team at Hurst, Robin & Kay, LLC has extensive experience with spousal support matters and would be happy to assist you.
+The legal team at Hurst, Robin, Kay & Allen, LLC has extensive experience with spousal support matters and would be happy to assist you.

 How Temporary Spousal Support Works